processcomplete/gulp-token-replace/README.md

  sub-objects with hierarchical tokens.
 * **preserveUnknownTokens** (defaults to false) - By default unknown tokens will be removed from the source file and replaced with an empty string.
 By setting the preserveUnknownTokens option to true, the source file will not be changed when an unknown token is encountered.
+By setting the preserveUnknownTokens option to "error", an error will be thrown when an unknown token is encountered.
 * **delimiter** (defaults to '.') - By default dot-notation is used to search for values in sub-objects.
 By setting the delimiter option to any other value, tokens like `{{main.css}}` or `{{styles/main.css}}` can be used.